LGBT Aging Project: History

 The LGBT Aging Project was founded in 2001 by a group of advocates from the aging service network and individuals from the LGBT community.
 The Greater Boston LGBT Aging Summit was held in June 2001 in order to create an action plan for the needs of LGBT elders.
 In the fall of 2001, the action plan created at the summit was released at a Massachusetts state house press conference.

-In 2002, the LGBT Aging Project began organizing work groups on aging and health policy, training and programs delveopment, housing and the creation of new programs within the project.
+In 2002, the LGBT Aging Project began organizing work groups on aging and health policy, training and programs development, housing and the creation of new programs within the project.
 The project also hired their first full-time director, Amy Hunt, and received a funding grant from the Boston Foundation.
 It was also in 2002 that the project defined their mission as "ensuring that lesbian, gay, bisexual, and transgender older adults and their caregivers have equal access to the life-prolonging benefits, protections, services and institutions that their heterosexual neighbors take for granted."

 The year 2003 proved to be a major time of legislative change and policy action and advocacy for the LGBT Aging Project.
 The LGBT Aging Project was involved with marriage equality advocacy – through testimonies at the Massachusetts State House by both LGBT Aging Project members as well as LGBT older adults.
 Also in 2003, the LGBT Aging Project became more visible in the community through numerous presentations & events, such as the first Boston Pride Tea Dance for LGBT elders and their friends.
 The first LGBT caregiver support group also started in 2003 after the LGBT Aging Project was awarded an initial grant from the Caregiver Alliance of Suffolk County.